cool77catt/RackedTracker/README.md

 _components_: This directory contains reusable React components.
 Each component has its own subdirectory with an index.js file.

+_navigators_: This directory contains the navigation components used within the app

 _screens_: This directory contains the different "screens" or "pages" of your app.
 Like with components, each screen has its own subdirectory with an index.js file.

 _services_: This directory contains modules for interacting with external services, like an API.

+_themes_: This directory contains the custom themes that will be used throughout the app

 _utils_: This directory contains utility functions and constants that are used throughout the app.